Should scuba divers be using vapes and what harm is there in vaping in-between dives?

 Another linked effect of smoking and nicotine is the narrowing of blood vessels, which requires the heart to work harder and use more oxygen.

 This is not just bad for air consumption whilst scuba diving, but increases the risks associated with scuba diving too.
+These include the risk of heart attack and stroke.

 Divers are encouraged to quit smoking using any possible help they need with due medical supervision.
 However, use of medicinal nicotine as a convenient replacement or addition to smoking may be unsafe and is not advised.
 While on a cessation program, divers must be aware of potential adverse effects which may be confused for dive related symptoms.
 As with all medical interventions, it is wise to abstain from diving for a while to weather out possible adverse events and their interaction with dive safety.Medicinal Nicotine and Diving, written by Petar Denoble, MD, D.Sc.